fox-it/dissect-docs/docs/source/index.rst

     $ target-query pc.img -l

 This will list all Dissect functions and artefacts that are available for this image.
-For a complete list of all functions, regardless of the image, just omit the image argument.
+To list **all** functions and artefacts, regardless of the image, just leave out the image argument!

 Key features